 - Evaluate injury potential and severity.

-- Study intended and foreseeable product use in concert with operator capabilities based on demographics, anthropometric, educational level, and physical capacity.
+- The study intended and foreseeable product use in concert with operator capabilities based on demographics, anthropometric, educational level, and physical capacity.

 - Foreseeable Use